colossal-backend/reservations-server/README.md

 # Reservations

-This project is the Reservations component to a restaurant review app.
+This project is the reservations component to a restaurant review app.

 ## Related Projects